ioBroker/ioBroker.docs/docs/en/adapterref/iobroker.nanoleaf-lightpanels/README.md

 ## Changelog

+### 1.3.0 (2021-11-28)
+* (daniel_2k) new: nanoleaf Lines supported
+* (daniel_2k) new: nanoleaf Elements supported
+* (daniel_2k) new: added state for writing custom effects and reading effects
+* (daniel_2k) changed: due to firmware errors in canvas and shapes, IP address from packet header is used instead of location (because it's empty) for SSDP MSEARCH and NOTIFY
+* (daniel_2k) fixed: devices were not deleted completely on device identification change

 ### 1.2.1 (2021-06-20)
 * (daniel_2k) fixed: get a new authorization token is not possible when the current token is already invalid
 * (daniel_2k) fixed: device search in admin settings fixed